Swipe to see connections

 We’ll get back to the FBI in a moment, but over the summer, related to Pearson’s alleged harassment of Ludemann continued.
 In July, Marmara, Ludemann’s supervisor, filed a fourth suit against Pearson, this time alleging that the NYPD was aware of decades of sexual misconduct by Pearson stretching back to his time as a uniformed officer, as well as a history of homophobic and otherwise prejudiced behavior during his time as the head of the Municipal Services Assessment Unit.
 The suit also describes extensive interventions by Chell and Maddrey to silence victims and protect Pearson, and says that in the MSA, Pearson was frequently compared to Jeffrey Epstein by his subordinates.

 As a result of the lawsuits, which are all still ongoing, the DOI has requested “a wide range of records related to personnel procedures, discretionary promotions and disciplinary charges” from the NYPD, including Pearson’s full personnel file.
-Pearson is currently being represented in all of the above lawsuits by attorneys hired by the City’s Law Department, which is to say that we’re all paying for his defense.
+As of October 2024, Pearson was being represented in all of the above lawsuits by attorneys hired by the City’s Law Department.
+The Law Department did not respond to a question from Hell Gate about whether they continue to pay for Pearson’s defense now that he has resigned.

 As for that tidbit about the FBI being interested in Crumbs—excuse me, Pearson, from Huang’s lawsuit?
-In September, Pearson’s phone was seized by the FBI on the same day as the FBI raided the homes of Sheena Wright and David Banks, Phil Banks III, and Terence Banks, seizing their phones as part of a sprawling federal investigation that is focused on Eric Adams’s inner circle.
+In September, Pearson’s home was raided and his phones, documents, and cash were seized by the FBI on the same day as the FBI raided the homes of Sheena Wright and David Banks, Phil Banks III, and Terence Banks, seizing their phones as part of a sprawling federal investigation that is focused on Eric Adams’s inner circle.
 Federal agents also seized the phones of then-NYPD Commissioner Edward Caban and James Caban, his twin brother.
 Pearson has not been charged with a crime related to this investigation as of the time of this writing, but numerous outlets have reported on federal inquiries into Pearson’s control of migrant shelter-related contracts and whether he received kickbacks for influencing them.

 Per a September 2024 report from the CITY, Pearson also used his assignment to monitor asylum seeker shelter projects to delay a City contract with Cherokee Nation Management & Consulting LLC, a business that was previously approved to provide case management services to assist City agencies with “work authorization papers, travel and housing,” with the goal of helping migrants leave New York City’s overcrowded shelter system.